matheusphalves/matheusphalves/README.md

 ### Hi, I'm Matheus Phelipe.
 How are you doing? 👋
-I'm majoring in Computer Engineering and recently working on projects related to software development, Data Science and Deep Learning.
+I'm a Bachelor Degree in Computer Engineering and recently I've been working on projects related to web development, Data Science and Deep Learning.

-- 🤝 Looking to collaborate on front/back end, data science or deep learning projects.
+- 🤝 Looking to collaborate on web, data science or deep learning projects.
 - 🔭  Working on UVC Portal development ([read more about](https://umavidacomcristo.netlify.app/))